Port and Interface Frequently Asked Questions

 Why can’t I add this port to a LAG?

-To be included in a LAG, the ports must be at the same site, in the same zone, and have the same speed.
+To be included in a LAG, the ports must be at the same site, in the same zone, and have the same speed and media.

 If you have verified it matches that criteria and you are still unable to include it in a LAG, then the port likely does not support LAGs.
 Not all edge ports support LAGs at this time.